Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

 > A: Just click him on console, walk to Saarthal, and type `prid` in console.

-## My Solstheim paper map is purple!

-> A: I forgot to install the map textures.
-Instructions for a fix is within the pins of the `#🧠│vagabond-support` channel in the [Waking Dreams](https://discord.gg/wakingdreams) server.
-This will be fixed in the next update.

-## I'm freezing during the winter in Whiterun and Falkreath areas!

-> A: No known fix, currently investigating.

 ## NPCs line up at underforge entrance in Whiterun and quest markers in Whiterun point towards that door!